python/cpython/Doc/howto/free-threading-python.rst

-The free-threaded build of CPython can optionally run with the global interpreter lock enabled, such as when :envvar:`PYTHON_GIL` is set to ``1``, or when importing an extension module that requires the GIL.
+The free-threaded build of CPython can optionally run with the global interpreter lock enabled, such as when :envvar:`PYTHON_GIL` is set to ``1``, or automatically when importing an extension module that requires the GIL.

 The :func:`sys._is_gil_enabled` function will return ``False`` if the global interpreter lock is currently disabled.
 This is the recommended mechanism for